leonardofaria/leonardofaria.net/content/posts/2020/11/30/the-undocumented-lighthouse-guide.md

 - [From a web UI](https://developers.google.com/speed/pagespeed/insights/): Run Lighthouse via PageSpeed Insights
 - [In Chrome DevTools](https://developers.google.com/web/tools/lighthouse#devtools): Open the tab Audit in the Chrome DevTools - a quick way to audit pages behind authentication
 - [From the command line](https://developers.google.com/web/tools/lighthouse#cli): Install the `lighthouse` CLI and start testing
-- [As a Node module](https://github.com/GoogleChrome/lighthouse): Add the `lighthouse` module in Node scripts
+- <A href="https://github.com/GoogleChrome/lighthouse">As a Node module</A>: Add the `lighthouse` module in Node scripts

 This series of posts will cover the usage of Lighthouse as a Node module.
 At my workplsvr, I have created a JavaScript tool which runs every hour to programmatically audit 9 critical parts of our applications.
 The results are stored in a Postgres database and in Prometheus (a monitoring system & time-series database) so we can follow the reports over time.

 ## The Lighthouse Node package

-The Lighthouse docs present a [basic example of how to start our journey](https://github.com/GoogleChrome/lighthouse/blob/master/docs/readme.md#using-programmatically).
+The Lighthouse docs present a <A href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/readme.md#using-programmatically">basic example of how to start our journey</A>.
 Please see below:

 ```js showLineNumbers
 const fs = require('fs');